Chris Solly: Ebbsfleet United

 On 11 December 2020, Solly joined National League South side Ebbsfleet United.
-Solly made his debut for Ebbsfleet United on 13 January 2021 in a 2-1 victory over Concord Rangers.
+Solly made his debut for Ebbsfleet United on 13 January 2021 in a 2–1 victory over Concord Rangers.

-On 18 March 2021, it was confirmed that Solly would remain at Ebbsfleet United for the 2021-22 National League South season.
+On 18 March 2021, it was confirmed that Solly would remain at Ebbsfleet United for the 2021–22 National League South season.
 As part of his new deal, Solly would also take on a first-team coaching role.

 Solly was awarded the National League South Player of the Month award for September 2022 after captaining the side to top of the league.

 On 26 April 2024, Ebbsfleet United confirmed that Solly would leave the club when his contract expired.

 On 29 April 2024, Solly announced his retirement from playing on social media.
 In his statement Solly said, "making this decision for any player can never come easy but this is my time now to say goodbye to my footballing playing days".

+Coaching career

+In July 2024, Solly returned to Charlton Athletic as a Professional Development Phase coach.